beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 chmod 755 $NAUTOBOT_ROOT
 ```

-Now you can attempt to access the Nautobot login page via the IP address you set for the operating system
+You can now access the Nautobot login page via the IPv4 address you set for the operating system.

 ## Closing Comments

-There is still a lot of changes coming to this guide and a lot things to be tested.
-I decided to redo my documentation because a lot of it was getting difficult for even myself to read and understand.
-Please feel free to submit and issue if you see something that is wrong or something that could be better.
+There are still many changes coming to this guide and a lot of things to be tested.
+I decided to redo my documentation because it was getting difficult for even myself to read and understand.
+Please feel free to submit an issue if you see something wrong or something that could be better.